 City of London (also Covent Garden)

-At first glance, Japanese, Peruvian and Brazilian may seem like an interesting choice for fusion cuisine.
-But trust me, you’ll be totally convinced from the first mouthful at SushiSamba.
+At first glance, Japanese, Peruvian and Brazilian may seem an odd choice for fusion cuisine, but SushiSamba makes the case from the first mouthful.

 Address: 110 Bishopsgate, London EC2N 4AY